 - Gingivitis: it is the early stage of gum disease.
 It is characterized by gum bleeding during toothbrushing or flossing.
 With inadequate oral hygiene, the dental plaque accumulates on teeth surfaces and on the gum line.
 Bacteria in the dental plaque produce toxins that cause the inflammation of gums.
 At the early stage, the inflammation affects gums and doesn’t extend to the tooth-supporting tissues.
 The early stage can be reversed by proper oral hygiene and professional cleaning.

 - Advanced periodontitis: if periodontitis is left untreated, the damage of jawbone and connective tissues will continue and your teeth will become loose.
-At the end, this will lead to tooth loss.
+In the end, this will lead to tooth loss.

 Gum Disease Symptoms